MicrosoftDocs/azure-stack-docs/azure-stack/hci/known-issues-2311-4.md

 The release notes are continuously updated, and as critical issues requiring a workaround are discovered, they're added.
 Before you deploy your Azure Stack HCI, carefully review the information contained in the release notes.

 > [!IMPORTANT]
-> The production workloads are only supported on the Azure Stack HCI systems running the generally available 2311.4 release.
-To run the GA version, you need to start with a new 2311 deployment and then update to 2311.4.
+> The production workloads are only supported on the Azure Stack HCI systems running the generally available 2311.2 release.

 For more information about the new features in this release, see [What's new in 23H2](whats-new.md).